 - Accessible (I practiced a lot online and met other learners).

 So why is it so hard to embrace a new challenge?
-Conventionally, we tend to approach them hermetically by holding in our emotions.
-We try not to show our initial struggles, and hope that we won’t need to work as hard for it.
-We also make unreasonable expectations about how we should perform, and consequently make ourselves feel bad for making mistakes.
-We put ourselves under a tremendous amount of pressure before we even begin!
+Simply because we don’t want to make mistakes, we don’t want to show our initial struggles, and perhaps hope that we won’t need to work as hard for it.
+We also make unreasonable expectations about how we should initially perform, and consequently make ourselves feel bad for making mistakes.
+Why would we put ourselves under so much pressure before we even begin?
 Think about it.
 Why did we end up associating learning and performing with our sense of self-worth?
 And when did we stop playing?